REVIEW: BERNINA EXPRESS RIDE IN SWITZERLAND

-The Bernina Express train in Switzerland is one of the most amazing, the most scenic, the most stunning train rides in the world.
+The Bernina Express train ride in Switzerland is one of the most amazing, one of the most scenic, one of the most stunning train rides in the world.

 Here are some facts first and then we will talk about booking options and the different stops – including my own personal opinion!

 From fancy St.Moritz (at 1,822 meters – 5,977 feet – above sea level), the Bernina Line goes up to Ozpizio Bernina at 2253 meters (7,391 feet) which is the highest regular train station in Europe.
 It is part of the 384 km (238 miles) long narrow gauge network of the Rhaetian Railway, which is a Swiss transport company that owns the largest network of all private railway operators in Switzerland.

 ℹ️ The Bernina Express links together the towns of Chur in Switzerland, and Tirano in Italy with many amazing stops along the way.

 ℹ️ St. Moritz is not an official stop – however, many people stop/start here as it is just a quick detour from Pontresina – one of the main stops.

 ℹ️ The Bernina Express ride is 144 kilometers (90 miles).

 ℹ️ The full journey takes 4 hours and 13 minutes and includes an impressive 196 bridges and 55 tunnels.

 ℹ️ The entire route is managed by Rhaetian Railway, which has been named a UNESCO World Heritage Site in 2008.

 ℹ️ It is split into two train lines.
 The first line (Albula) starts in Chur and connects with the secondary line (Bernina) in Pontresina.
 If you have your reservation for the Bernina Express you do not have to change trains though.